-The device is available in a TSOP48 (12 x 20mm) package.
-In order to meet environmental requirements, ST offers the NAND04GW3B2B and NAND08GW3B2A in ECOPACK® package.
+In order to meet environmental requirements, ST offers the NAND01G-B and NAND02G-B in ECOPACK® packages.
 ECOPACK packages are Lead-free.
-The category of second Level Interconnect is marked on the package and on the inner box label, in compliance with JEDEC Standard JESD97.
+The category of second Level Interconnect is marked on the package and on the inner box label, in compliance with

+JEDEC Standard JESD97.
 The maximum ratings related to soldering conditions are also marked on the inner box label.
 ECOPACK is an ST trademark.

-For information on how to order these options refer to Table 23: Ordering Information Scheme.
+For information on how to order these options refer to Table 29: Ordering Information Scheme.
 Devices are shipped from the factory with Block 0 always valid and the memory content bits, in valid blocks, erased to '1'.

-See Table 1: Product Description, for all the devices available in the family.
+See Table 2: Product Description, for all the devices available in the family.

-Table 1.Product Description
+Table 2.
+Product Description(1)